minjiechen/PowerVision/README.md

 ## A Path Toward Strong AI in Power Electronics
 <img src="img/turing.jpg" width="800">

-## This site provides the latest information about Power Electronics Turing Test, a project initiated by Princeton University to enable Strong AI in power electronics
+## This site provides the latest information about Power Electronics Turing Test, a project initiated by the Power Electronics Lab at Princeton University to enable Strong AI in power electronics